enterspeedhq/enterspeed-docs/docs/key-concepts/index-schemas.md

 1. Defining the index, including the name and the fields for the index
 2. Mapping source entities that goes into the index as items

-Tak a look at the [Index schema reference](../reference/js/index-schema/intro) to learn more about the Index schema.

 ## Use cases

 An Enterspeed search index has multiple obvious use cases.